Prince Harry Reveals Regret, Would Have Said More To Princess Diana Had He Known

 — George Gerald (@GeorgeGerald) July 23, 2017

 Prince Harry spoke out and said, “And if I’d known that that was the last time I was going to speak to my mother the things that I would – the things I would have said to her.”
 Another thing that Prince Harry shared was that he has only cried twice over the death of his mother.
-He said that he cried at t her graveside at Althorp on September 6, 1997, and since then “maybe, maybe once.”
+He said that he cried at her graveside at Althorp on September 6, 1997, and since then “maybe, maybe once.”
 Harry went on to say that there is not a day that they do not wish that their mother was here by their side.
 He says that they wonder what kind of mother she would be now.
 William shared that he feels like this documentary is a tribute to their mom from her sons.

 Today, HRH Prince Harry presented the RAF Regiment with a new Queen’s Colour to commemorate its 75th anniversary. pic.twitter.com/6xUmXB65lM